 VII.
 Matters concerning mutual exchange of patent documentation and information

 International or regional cooperation in the exchange of machine-readable information, e.g., bibliographic data, abstract and/or full text information

 As the Austrian Patent Gazette and the Austrian Utility Model Gazette are published on the Homepage most of the countries stop the exchange of paper copies.

 Medium used for exchange of priority documents

 Medium allowed for filing applications

-Applications can be filed in paper form or submitted as telegram or as telefax.
+Applications can be filed in paper form or submitted as telefax.

 Implementation of the Statement of Principles Concerning the Changeover to Electronic Data Carriers for the Exchange of Patent Documents (please provide a status report on the extent to which your Office has changed over to electronic data carriers for the exchange of patent documents)